Onemind-Services-LLC/cloudmydc-docs/docs/PlatformOverview/Architecture Overview/PaaS Cluster Overview.md

 Node or container is a virtual isolated machine provisioned for the environment and stored on the particular hardware node.

-**Virtuozzo**
+**CloudMyDc**

-Virtuozzo is a system used to host a VPS (Virtual Private Server).
-Virtuozzo Containers can support several containers on a single physical server by using operating system-level virtualization.
+CloudMyDc is a system used to host a VPS (Virtual Private Server).
+CloudMyDc Containers can support several containers on a single physical server by using operating system-level virtualization.

 ## General Cluster Overview